natwonglakhon/main/_pages/about.md

 <img width="389" alt="Screen Shot 2021-08-11 at 14 43 59" src="https://user-images.githubusercontent.com/88487585/128989954-1a3f5119-c458-49d9-9217-e7a741b7d2f7.png">

 This figure displays a quantum (qubit) system is being measured, and the measurement records are then collected.
-We will use the maps to estimate the quantum trajectories, which can be used to represtent the quantum system's dynamics.
+We will use the maps to estimate the quantum trajectories conditioned on those records, which can be used to represtent the quantum system's dynamics.
 (Wow, that's too much physics. 🤢)

 Apart from physics?